 This novel takes place twenty years after a pandemic swept through the world.
 The primary character is in a traveling stage group that performs Shakespeare in various tiny towns—which are the only organization humanity has left.

 The book concerns itself less with human survival and more with the survival of arts and culture, and therefore glosses over daily living to focus on the emotional consequences of living through an apocalypse.

 Another historical gem, this one from 1949, “Earth Abides” will appeal to the prepper who intends to survive by themselves, or is interested in the idea.
 There are few characters, and our protagonist is quite capable.

 This book was published in 1960 but still rings true for the prepper crowd.
-It starts out with a depiction of the American south-west 600 years after a nuclear apocalypse.
-There, a group of monks are trying top preserve the knowledge from our society.
+It starts out with a depiction of the American southwest 600 years after a nuclear apocalypse.
+There, a group of monks is trying to preserve the knowledge from our society.